Alkene: Physical properties

 Many of the physical properties of alkenes and alkanes are similar: they are colorless, nonpolar, and combustible.
 The physical state depends on molecular mass: like the corresponding saturated hydrocarbons, the simplest alkenes (ethylene, propylene, and butene) are gases at room temperature.
-Linear alkenes of approximately five to sixteen carbon atoms are liquids, and higher alkenes are waxy solids.
+Linear alkenes of approximately five to nineteen carbon atoms are liquids, and higher alkenes are waxy solids.
 The melting point of the solids also increases with increase in molecular mass.

 Alkenes generally have stronger smells than their corresponding alkanes.
 Ethylene has a sweet and musty odor.
 Strained alkenes, in particular, like norbornene and trans-cyclooctene are known to have strong, unpleasant odors, a fact consistent with the stronger π complexes they form with metal ions including copper.

 Boiling and melting points

 Below is a list of the boiling and melting points of various alkenes with the corresponding alkane and alkyne analogues.